redis/redis-om-node/README.md

 ## ⚠️ Before We Get Started

-Before we get started there's a couple things you should know:
+Before we get started there are a couple of things you should know:

   1. This is a *preview*.
   2. **This is a preview**.
   3. This.
 Is.
 A. Preview.

 This is a preview.
-This code is not production ready and all manner of Bad Things™ might happen if you use it.
+This code is not production-ready and all manner of Bad Things™ might happen if you use it.
 Things like:

   - Changes to interfaces and behavior that break your code upon upgrade.
   - Bugs, both garden variety and [Heisenbugs](https://en.wikipedia.org/wiki/Heisenbug), that crash your application.
   - Execution of the [HCF instruction](https://en.wikipedia.org/wiki/Halt_and_Catch_Fire_(computing).

 Likely there are bugs.
 If you find one, open an issue or—better yet—send me a pull request.
 Likely there will be changes.
 If you have a brilliant idea for one, let me know by opening an issue.
-Of just hop on our [Discord server][discord-url] and suggest it there.
+Or just hop on our [Discord server][discord-url] and suggest it there.

 By using and abusing this software you are helping to improve it.
 This is greatly appreciated.